Two vast armies stand

 Your spell casting modifier for these spells is Wisdom, and your spell Save DC for these spells is 8 + your Proficiency modifier + your Wisdom Modifier.

 Many Packleaders opt to pick animal friendship or speak with animals in order to establish animal allies to expand their pack, but just as many don't feel the need to be required to have an animal companion.

 Shroud of Nature

 Starting at 7th level, you and your allies can fade away behind natural shrouds.
-Whenever you cast a spell the results in you or an allied creature becoming obscured (such as being within the radius of a fog cloud or behind earth moved by mold earth), the obscured creature can use their reaction to take the Hide Action with advantage.
+Whenever you cast a spell that results in you or a friendly creature becoming obscured (such as being within the radius of a fog cloud or behind earth moved by mold earth), the obscured creature can use their reaction to take the Hide action.

-Starting at 11th level, if you are not in the same spot you were at the end of your last turn, the first attack you make during your turn deals an additional 1d10 damage.
+Starting at 11th level, if you are not in the same spot you were at the end of your last turn or are obscured from your target, the first attack you make during your turn deals an additional 1d10 damage.